casperadamus/casperadamus/README.md

 email: adamus.casper@gmail.com

-about me: just a student try to get by
+about me: just a student trying to get by

 projects
   - laptop from scratch